-- The degree to which the improvement is needed to protect the public health, safety, and welfare of the facility users. - The degree to which the improvement is needed to preserve or achieve full use of existing facilities. - The degree to which replacement of buried infrastructure and utilities is needed.
+- a.
+The degree to which the improvement is needed to protect the public health, safety, and welfare of the facility users. - b.
+The degree to which the improvement is needed to preserve or achieve full use of existing facilities. - c.
+The degree to which replacement of buried infrastructure and utilities is needed.

-Chapter Eight: Proposed Street, Road and Related Transportation Improvements Implementation d.
+d.
 The degree to which a project represents a logical extension of existing streets or roads within an area of the City according to its intended land use and service level.